MIT-Emerging-Talent/ET6-CDSP-starter/meeting_notes/meeting_notes_05_31_25.md

    - Explain why this domain matters and how our problem fits into it.

 3. **Group’s Summary of Domain Understanding**
    - A high-level overview of how we see the domain’s structure, stakeholders, and workflows.
    - (Bonus) Apply systems thinking—map out key actors, processes, and dependencies.

-4. **Actionable Research Question**
+### Actionable Research Question

 - One clear, data-science–oriented question that we can realistically answer given our tools and timeline.
 - Ensure it’s specific, measurable, and grounded in the constraints we’re facing (data access, team bandwidth, etc.).

-5. **Planning Documents** (in the repository)
+### Planning Documents (in the repository)

 - **Group Norms**: How we’ll collaborate, make decisions, and resolve conflicts.
 - **Learning Goals**: What each member hopes to achieve (skills, knowledge, etc.) by this milestone.
 - **Constraints & Assumptions**: Time, tools, data availability, technology stack, etc.
 - **Communication Plan**: Preferred channels (Slack, email, GitHub), meeting cadence, and response expectations.

-6. **Milestone Retrospective**
+2.### Milestone Retrospective

 - Reflect on what worked, what didn’t, and any adjustments needed for the next phase.
 - Keep it candid—identify blockers, successes, and lessons learned.

-7. **Milestone Survey**
+### Milestone Survey

 - Complete the required survey form (link provided by the instructor).
 - Summarize any key takeaways or feedback in our README.

 ---